strathmeyer/ember-fun/README.md

-This branch is broken.
+This branch is examines recursive model/views.

-Currently it doesn't even show the HTML.
-Just errors with "Uncaught RangeError: Maximum call stack size exceeded"
+The branch is currently working.